community-led-design/kit/src/collections/resources/setting-terms-of-engagment.md

 * What skills, experiences, and areas of interest does everyone want to develop?
 * How do these skills, experiences and areas of interest map to the needs of the project?
-* Examples of roles and responsibilities needed during a co-design engagement are described throughout the kit, and summarised in [this document](/resources/Co-design-Session-Roles-and-Responsibilities/)
+* Examples of roles and responsibilities needed during a co-design engagement are described throughout the kit, and are summarised in [Co-design Session Roles and Responsibilities](/resources/Co-design-Session-Roles-and-Responsibilities/)

 ### Capacity